JureRelja/qr-code-design/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I added few of my touches to the project and made it to generate a QR code from the link that you input.

 ## Table of contents